Nekmo/pip-rating/docs/overview.rst

 ========
 Overview
 ========
-**Requirements-rating** is an app for developers to rate the requirements of a project recursively according to security criteria. *Do any of the dependencies have known vulnerabilities?
+**pip-rating** is an app for developers to rate the requirements of a project recursively according to security criteria. *Do any of the dependencies have known vulnerabilities?
 Are they still maintained?
 Do they have community support?* These are some of the questions that the app will help you answer.